flipacholas/Architecture-of-consoles/articles/dreamcast.Rmd.md

   In Australia and New Zeland, Sega partnered with Telstra to develop an online service for the Dreamcast, but it was unavailable at launch due to delays in development and testing.
 Users had to use Telstra's Big Pond service and the Internet access disc came with 150 hours of free Internet access.
 The browser went to the Comma web portal powered by LookSmart's search engine.

-  Despite the popularity, both SegaNet and Dreamarena faced criticism and legal issues.
-SegaNet's online service was discontinued on July 20, 2001, and Dreamarena's was discontinued on February 28, 2002.
-However, the online game servers for both platforms remained active until September 30, 2003.
-Users who did not register for the service before its closure were unable to access the internet using the Dreamcast.
-The SegaNet platform was shut down on September 30, 2003, and Dreamarena was shut down on February 28, 2003.
-Thus, games that exclusively relied on them became unusable, unless such services are emulated using extra tools (like the DreamPi, a Raspberry Pi image that replicates them with the help of servers maintained by a community of users).

 - **Taiwan**

   In Taiwan, Sega partnered with GigaMedia.
 It also included localized web site that features game summaries, online community services, e-commerce services and other online game content services as featured on America and Europe.

+Despite initial popularity, Sega faced criticism and legal challenges.
+SegaNet's online service was discontinued on July 20, 2001, while Dreamarena's service ended on February 28, 2002.
+After the official services were shut down, users who hadn't registered before the closures were unable to access the internet through the Dreamcast.
+However, the online game servers for both platforms continued to operate until September 30, 2003.
+The SegaNet platform was officially shut down on September 30, 2003, and Dreamarena followed on February 28, 2003.
+Consequently, games that depended exclusively on these services became unusable unless players used alternative methods, such as the DreamPi—a Raspberry Pi image that emulates these services with the support of community-maintained servers.

 ### Interactive memory card